 Additionally, you can create custom coupon codes as part of a collaboration with bloggers and influential social media personalities.
 Contact influencers in your niche to find out if they would be interested in including links to your site with coupon codes.
 The coupon codes allow the bloggers to collect a percentage of the sales in exchange for promoting your products.

-You can use Buzzsumo and similar tools to identify people who are popular in your niche, but I would recommend starting by searching for your brand name to see who has already mentioned you, especially if they have done so more than once.
+You can use Buzzsumo and similar tools to identify people who are popular in your niche, but We would recommend starting by searching for your brand name to see who has already mentioned you, especially if they have done so more than once.
 Bloggers who have already talked about your product in the past will be more open to the idea of receiving compensation for it if they do so in the future.

 Bear in mind that any influencer you work with must disclose that they are receiving compensation for the promotion.
 To be in line with Google guidelines, these links should also be nofollowed.

 A linkable asset is a resource you place on your site that others can’t help but link to.
 This isn’t to say that you shouldn’t perform any outreach to earn links, but the asset should be so valuable that anybody you contact about it will be happy you did.